 - Sopports 3 zone Yamaha style cymbals (e.g. PCY150S).

 - SysEx support.
-MegaDrum can be controlled from a computer.
+MegaDrum can be configured from a PC using MegaDrum Manager FX.

 - 8 Crosstalk suppression groups with individual crosstalk suppression levels in each group.